 This week was slightly different to last week, where we had a very spontaneous trip to Paris, which we thoroughly enjoyed.

 Usually, it is replacement skirts, a few polo shirts, new socks and shoes, lunch bag maybe aa new cardigan if outgrown her old one and that is it.
 Not this year, as she is starting Secondary School, we had to buy everything.
-So Monday, armed with a moaning child we headed to the one shop that stocks the uniform for her school, and got the blazer, pe kit (paying extra for her name to be embroidered onto it) and an apron that she will rarely use but has to have.
-I nearly had a heart failure at just those few bits, as I handed my card over to pay, knowing I still had a lot more to buy.
+So Monday, armed with a moaning child we headed to the one shop that stocks the uniform for her school.
+We got the blazer, pe kit (paying extra for her name to be embroidered onto it) and an apron that she will rarely use but has to have.
+I nearly had a heart failure at just those few bits.
+As I handed my card over to pay, knowing I still had a lot more to buy.

 Wednesday, was a much nicer day, as my parents had arranged to take our daughter into London to see the Shrek Experience, and myself and my husband went off to Brighton, for business but was lovely just the two of us, with the plan for the next day to have a stroll around and lunch, before heading back home.
 That was not the case as the thunder and lightning and heavy rain, made us change our minds, plus I only had flip flops with me.
 So we came home early and ordered a takeaway.